BiodiversityLab/bioscann/README.md

 ## Train model
 The next step is training the deep-learning model, which can be time-intensive depending on the size of the input data.
 For the entire southern boreal dataset this will likely take more than 1 day, but it can be spead up considerably when running on a machine that can utilize GPU resources (requires manual installation and GPU-mounting of the pytorch machine learning library, not covered in this tutorial).
-You can start training your model using the reduced input data provided in the `precompiled.zip` folder.
+You can try out training your model using the reduced input data provided at `tutorial/precompiled/processed_geodata`.
-However, since this model won't train very well on such little input data, we recommend to use one of our provided trained models (also found in `precompiled.zip`) for the following steps.
+However, since this model won't train very well on such little input data, we recommend to use one of our provided trained models (found in `tutorial/precompiled/best_model`) for the following steps.

 **!
-Note !:** We are using the reduced precompiled data ([figshare-link](https://figshare.com/s/637de046184aaee0b599)) as input here to speed up model training.
+Note !:** We are using the reduced precompiled data (`tutorial/precompiled/processed_geodata`) as input here to speed up model training.
 In case you want to use your own compiled large dataset, change the input paths for `--dataset`, `--validation`, and `--test_dataset` accordingly.

 ```commandline
 python train_model.py \